jamesonhussey/mock-stock/README.md

 - Only 10 stocks are supported (see `SymbolsTableSeeder`)
 - Prices update every 10 minutes (by default)
 - For charting, use the historical data in the `stock_prices` table

+## Changelog

+### Updates (September 2025)
+Dashboard UI Improvements

+- Dashboard now displays a horizontally arranged summary: recent trades and portfolio positions are shown side by side for better visibility.
+- Dashboard container width increased to prevent horizontal scrolling.

+Navigation Bar

+- Nav bar links no longer change color on hover for better readability.
+Market Screen

+Market Changes

+- Each stock row now includes a dropdown with a price history chart.
+- Price history is fetched directly from the backend (/api/historical/{ticker}) using your own database records—no external API calls (Yahoo, etc).

+General UI

+- All main pages are centered and visually consistent using Material UI.
+- Register and login pages have a unified look.

+Technical

+- Removed all frontend dependencies on Yahoo Finance for price history.
+- All price and history data is now sourced from your backend API.